In the year 2148, explorers on Mars discovered the remains of an ancient spacefaring civilization. Mass Effect

 thrown in as well.

-The games' protagonist is Commander Shepard, who, in true BioWare fashion, is customizable right down to their sex.
+The games' protagonist is Commander Shepard, who, in true BioWare fashion, is customizable across the board, from gender to family background to previous military experience.
 A distinguished military officer, Shepard is selected to become the first human Spectre, an elite group of galactic peacekeepers given carte blanche to go about their job as they see fit.
-Unfortunately, nothing about the review process goes as planned, and Shepard is soon thrust into a life-or-death struggle with Saren Arterius, a former Spectre, who plans to seize control of the galactic capital with the help of an immense warship named Sovereign and an army of robotic Geth
+Unfortunately, nothing about the review process goes as planned, and Shepard is soon thrust into a life-or-death struggle with Saren Arterius, a rogue Spectre, who plans to seize control of the galactic capital with the help of an immense warship named Sovereign and an army of robotic Geth

 .
 Nothing is as it seems, however, and soon the very survival of organic life is at stake due to the shadowy threat of the legendary Reapers